Temporal lobe damage can create unique side effects with perception and how someone interprets the world around them.

 Treating Temporal Lobe Damage

 Treatment for temporal lobe damage will require the same approach as other traumatic brain injury treatments: you’ll need to focus on the symptoms.

 Memory and attention problems can be improved through massed practice cognitive rehabilitation exercises.

 Speech therapists can help treat some forms of agnosia through naming therapy.
 They can also suggest different coping strategies to deal with agnosia in an effective way.

 For example, if you have trouble recognizing faces, a speech therapist might teach you to identify someone by another feature, such as their voice, body language, or even their hair.

-Finally, always remember that traumatic brain injury is not always permanent.
+Finally, always remember that the effects of a traumatic brain injury are not always permanent.

 The brain possesses a dynamic ability to heal itself and allow undamaged portions of the brain to take over control of damaged functions.
 And the best way to trigger this ability is through high repetition exercises.

 So even if it seems impossible to regain function after a temporal lobe injury, you should not lose hope.
 With the right treatment plan and continued therapy, you never know what you can recover.